fortitudo-tech/fortitudo.tech/README.rst

 ----------

 This package is completely separate from our proprietary solutions and therefore not representative of the functionality offered therein.
-If you are an institutional investor and want to experience how these technologies can be used in very elegant ways, please request a demo by sending an email to demo@fortitudo.tech.
+The examples for this package illustrate only elementary use cases.
+If you are an institutional investor and want to experience how these technologies can be used in more sophisticated ways, please request a demo by sending an email to demo@fortitudo.tech.